 5 Injury Bounce-Backs to Target in 2020 Drafts

 In some of these early drafts we see going on, there is a lot of recency bias.
 You will see late-season performers boosted up ranks and draft boards.
 Conversely, you will see late-season duds or injured players fall pretty far in these same drafts.
 This is where there is a real chance at finding those diamonds in the rough.
 I have come up with 5 players coming off injuries in 2019 or who missed all of 2019 who are falling in drafts.
-These are players who are currently in sleeper territory that many may have just forgotten.
+These are players who are currently in sleeper territory that may have just been forgotten.
 These are not the only 5 injury bounce-backs on my list, but rather just my first 5.
 There are more to discuss but we will revisit that at a later time.
 With that said, let’s get to my favorite injury bounce-backs for 2020.

 We’ve already flipped the switch to 2020 mode here at FantraxHQ.
 Make sure you follow all of our Fantasy Baseball coverage to help gain an offseason edge over your competition!

 Lance McCullers Jr., SP, Houston Astros

 Good ol’ McCullers.
 It was just yesterday we were deciding between Lance McCullers Jr. or James Paxton in drafts.
 He was a solid top 15 to top 20 starting pitcher for many analysts entering 2018.
 He was off to a really solid start and then the elbow started barking.
 That was followed by the dreaded Tommy John surgery.
 From what I remember, he finally appeared to be on the track towards that breakout we were all long awaiting.
 After missing the whole 2019 season he should be back for the 2020 season.
 This time he comes at a significantly reduced price and can be drafted at the back end or final round of drafts.